seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-6.md

   + Task 1: Verify from a Virtual network.
   + Task 2: Verify from a Virtual machine.

+### Estimated Timing: 45 minutes

 ### Task 1: Verify from a Virtual network

+In this task, you are going to verify the hub and spoke virtual network connectivity from a virtual network.

 #### Pre-requisites for this task